What is RehaCom?

 Attention disorders are very common in both neurological and psychiatric patients and affect all areas of life.
 While in everyday life a uniform concept is assumed and spoken of as "attention", science distinguishes between various subfunctions, such as alertness, sustained attention and selective attention.
 Depending on the disease or damage localization in the brain, different attention functions can be disturbed and require specific training.

 Symptoms from attention deficit disorder, chronic fatigue syndrome, depression.
 Aim: to increase intrinsic alertness, causing attention to be entirely cognitively controlled.
 It is necessary to improve the phasic alertness first, and then proceed to work on intrinsic alertness.
-For early phases of rehabilitation, this module can be used as a criterion for driving suitability or as supplementary training for clients with Neglect; ages 6 and above.
+For early phases of rehabilitation, this module can be used as a criterion for driving suitability or as supplementary training for clients with Neglect; aged 6 and above.

 The client's task is to observe a realistic street scenario and react quickly after a stimulus appears.
 The maximum response time can be set with two preselectable variants.
 RehaCom recognizes right, missed, and false reactions.